 Given these challenges, the Terry Fox Research Institute has embarked on a multi-pronged strategy to fund the best brain cancer scientific teams and programs in the country.

-In 2018/19, roughly 7 per cent of the money invested by the TFRI supported lung cancer research.
-This added up to a total investment of $1.9 million.*
+In 2019/20, roughly 8.5 per cent of the money invested by the TFRI supported brain cancer research.
+This added up to a total investment of $1.8 million.*

 To allocate its resources, the Institute has international experts evaluate the excellence and the potential for impact of all its research projects.
 This approach distinguishes our research investment strategy from all others in Canada and allows donors to be confident that their investment is supporting the top 5% of Canadian researchers and their science.